 There are two common types of rejection:

 - Acute Rejection – Usually occurs anytime during the first year after transplant and can usually be treated successfully.

 - Chronic Rejection – Usually occurs slowly over a long period of time.
-The causes are not well understood and treatment is often not successful.
+Treatment is often not successful.

 What are anti-rejection medications?

-Anti–rejection (immunosuppressant) medications decrease the body’s natural immune response to a “foreign” substance (your transplanted kidney).
+Anti–rejection (immunosuppressant) medications decrease the body’s natural immune response to anything that is “foreign” (in this case your transplanted kidney).
 They lower (suppress) your immune system and prevent your body from rejecting your new kidney.

 Why do I need to take anti-rejection medication?

+You should never stop taking your anti-rejection medication no matter how good you feel and even if you think your transplanted kidney is working well.
+Stopping or missing them will cause a rejection to occur.
 Kidney rejection is hard to diagnose in its early stages.
-Rejection is often not reversible once it starts.
-You should never stop taking your anti-rejection medication no matter how good you feel and even if you think your transplanted kidney is working well.
-Stopping or missing them may cause a rejection to occur.
+Rejection is often not reversible once it starts and results in the loss of the transplanted kidney.